Projects

 The project operates in a community where 24% of the people are over 60 years old.
 The project seeks to improve the knowledge on healthy aging and promotes a healthy lifestyle.
 It also builds a friendly peer support among seniors.
 Monthly health lectures are given and reinforced by bi-monthly small group activities.
 Monthly home visits to homes open possibilities to share the gospel which testifies of the need for and gift of true life that sickness cannot ruin.
 The project will finance the wages of the staff and cover the costs of lectures and home visits.

 This new project entails the support of some full-time theological students at a college outside of China.
-A scholarship foundation has been established which will be used to cover the tuition fees of those students that are in need of financial support.
+A scholarship foundation has been established which will be used to partially cover the tuition fees of those students that need financial support.

 Bonisa Mission has been asked to provide instructors for this same College to teach courses to expound the Reformed Doctrine to the theological students.
 This will also provide an opportunity to develop Chinese contacts for future projects.
-Bonisa will cover the costs of instructor teaching fees plus all travel expenses for in person teaching.
+Bonisa covers the travel and teaching expenses for instructors to provide in person teaching.

 DIGITAL BOOK DISTRIBUTION